hofstadter-io/_mrtk/README.md

 and a traditional programmers perspective rather than game development.
 Expect to see API servers and databases rather than game engines!

+One more note, the Unity UI directions (to panels and tabs) assumes the default layout.

 ### Documentation